Updated on 2024-06-27 GMT+08:00

 Enterprise routers

 The network configuration for the enterprise router in the three regions is the same.
-The following uses region A as an example.
+Table 4 lists all routes required by the enterprise router.

 ECSs